mcellteam/cellblender_tutorials/scripting/export_scripting.rst

 shouldn't break anything.
 But we typically want to do more with scripting than just add comments.
 In this section we'll add some MDL to create an additional release site.

 Start with the previous example and save it as "export_script_ex3.blend".
-Then remove all of the scripting entries from the Scripting panel using the "**-**" button.
+Then remove all of the script definition entries from the Scripting panel using the "**-**" button.
 The list should start off empty.
 Now let's include our same comment block **after** **Release Sites**.
 Run the simulation (results should be the same), and look at the resulting MDL file (Scene.main.mdl).
 The "INSTANTIATE Scene OBJECT" section should look like this: